keithbarrett/DmQ-Adapter/README.md

 processsors.
 There were no compile variants in the code; just a platform specific include file that defined how the code would compile and run.

+Note that this adapter requires a running DECmessageQ/BEAmessageQ/DECPAMS system with at least one connected VAX/VMS system to host the server component.

 - Keith